 Regardless of clinic policy, or lack thereof, doctors generally end up either:

 … by using insecure practices.
-These insecure practices can lead to privacy breaches, bad press, loss of jobs, loss of licenses, and massive fines.
+These insecure practices can lead to privacy breaches, cyber-extortion, bad press, loss of jobs, loss of licenses, and massive fines.

 … in-which-case patient care and efficiency suffer.
 If doctors wary of privacy regulations are dissuaded from taking photos, clinic are open to litigation where an injury or death may have been preventable had a photo been taken and further opinion acquired earlier.